maxamillion32/gift-registry/readme.txt

 == Frequently Asked Questions ==

+= Can I use this plugin for my online business to enable registries for multiple customers? = Unfortunately not.
+This plugin is designed to support a single gift registry for a given wordpress site.

-= What versions of WordPress are compatible with this plugin? = The WordPress Gift Registry Plugin has been verified with WordPress versions 3.3.1 – 3.5, but we’re not aware of issues with any other versions.
-If you find any, please let us know.
+= What versions of WordPress are compatible with this plugin? = The WordPress Gift Registry Plugin has been verified with WordPress versions 3.3.1 – 3.5 and 4.0.
+It is untested for versions 3.5.* - 3.9.*, but users have noted layout issues on the admin page as well as the inability to save settings.

 = On the Admin page, nothing seems to happen when I click a button, I can’t save my PayPal address or URLs, and/or I get redirected to the General Settings page when I try to save =
 These are all signs that a javascript error occurred when the page was initializing.
 Check for script errors using